-Carrie Underwood Says She Needs To Workout A Lot Because Dancing In Heels Is Hard Work
+Carrie Underwood Says She Needs To Work Out A Lot, Because Dancing In Heels Is Hard Work

 There’s a good reason why country singing superstar Carrie Underwood is in tip-top shape.

 It’s well known that walking in heels is hard work.
 But dancing in heels?
 That’s even harder!

 In a recent interview with PopCulture, Underwood dished that part of the reason why she works out so hard during the week is so she can have enough energy to belt out her hits while dancing and moving around on stage during performances.

 “It is demanding being on stage, and especially some of the songs that I write and sing are really hard, and I need that.
 I need to be at my peak,” the 35-year-old shared.